Create Config

 New County Business Applications

-Rock County saw the number of business applications jump by 324 from 2020 to 2021.
-The U.S. Census Bureau measures business initiation activity by applications for an Employer Identification Number (EIN) on IRS Form SS-4.
+Since 2016, the number of new business applications has increased year-over-year and is an indicator of the entrepreneurial ecosystem Rock County is building.
+The U.S. Census Bureau measures business initiation activity by applications for an Employer Identification Number.

 View Data